Introduction

 Identify Common Reasons for SSA Denial

-Navigating a denial from the Social Security Administration (SSA) can feel overwhelming, but understanding the common reasons for these denials is the first step toward a successful appeal.
-At Turnout, we’re dedicated to simplifying your access to government benefits and providing the expert guidance you need throughout this process.
+Navigating a denial from the SSA can feel overwhelming, but understanding the common reasons for these denials is the first step toward a successful appeal.
+At Turnout, we’re dedicated to simplifying your access to government benefits and providing the support you need throughout this process.
 Here are some frequent issues you might encounter:

-- Insufficient Medical Evidence: Did you know that around 69 out of every 100 SSI disability applications are denied due to inadequate medical documentation?
+- Inadequate medical evidence: Did you know that due to inadequate documentation?
 It’s crucial to include all relevant medical records, test results, and treatment histories in your application.
 Without objective proof, like X-rays or MRI results, your case may be significantly weakened.
-Don’t worry - Turnout is here to help you gather and organize this important information.
+Don’t worry - help is available.

-- Failure to Follow Treatment: If you haven’t been able to stick to prescribed treatments, the SSA might see this as a sign that your condition isn’t as severe as you’ve claimed.
+- Non-compliance with treatment: If you haven’t been able to stick to your treatment plan, the SSA may argue that your condition isn’t as severe as you’ve claimed.
 Documenting your treatment history and any reasons for non-compliance can strengthen your appeal.
 Our trained nonlawyer advocates are ready to assist you in navigating this aspect effectively.

-- Errors in Your Application: Simple mistakes can lead to automatic rejections.
+- Simple mistakes: Simple mistakes can lead to automatic rejections.
 It’s essential to double-check all forms for accuracy and completeness before submission to avoid unnecessary setbacks.
-Turnout’s resources can guide you in ensuring your application is thorough and correct.
+Professional guidance can guide you in ensuring your application is thorough and correct.

-- Earnings Above the Threshold: If your income exceeds the SSA's limits for substantial gainful activity, your request may be denied.
-In 2026, earning over $1,690 a month will automatically reject Social Security Disability requests.
+- Exceeding income limits: If your income exceeds the SSA's limits for substantial gainful activity, your request may be denied.
+In 2026, earning over $1,690 a month will automatically reject requests.
 Stay informed about the current income thresholds and ensure your reported income is accurate.
-Turnout can provide insights into these limits and how they apply to your situation.
+Understanding these limits and how they apply to your situation is crucial.

-- Lack of Severe Impairment: The SSA requires that your condition significantly limits your ability to work.
-If your impairment doesn’t meet this standard, your claim may be denied.
+- Not meeting the SSA's standard: If your impairment doesn’t meet this standard, your claim may be denied.
 Clearly expressing how your condition impacts your daily life and work abilities is vital, as many refusals stem from the belief that conditions may improve within a year.
-With Turnout's expert guidance, you can present your case effectively.
+With Turnout's assistance, you can strengthen your case.

 By identifying these common reasons, you can tailor your appeal to address these specific issues, enhancing your chances of a successful outcome with the support of Turnout.
 Remember, you are not alone in this journey, and while Turnout is not a law firm and does not provide legal representation, we’re here to help you every step of the way.